 Progress is made by setting goals and taking steps (no matter how small) each and every day to reach that goal.
 So how do we do this?
 First we need to know what the goal is.
 Is it to pay off credit cards?
 If so the first step is to stop using the cards!
 When you understand your financial situation today, you can set goals for your future.

-Debt Reduction Strategy: Focus on 2-3 areas in your personal finances you want to improve on so you don’t get discouraged or overwhelmed (i.e. cutting out unnecessary expenses so you can apply those funds towards paying off debt)
+Focus on 2-3 areas in your personal finances you want to improve on so you don’t get discouraged or overwhelmed (i.e. cutting out unnecessary expenses so you can apply those funds towards paying off debt) If you want to track both personal and business expenses, Quicken has a new home and business software platform that lets you do it all together.

 Like this article?
 Then please vote for me here by clicking “VOTE” on the right side of the article!!
 No registration is required!